bparanj/crystal/electronics/book/ideal-component.md

 From the TRIZ perspective, an ideal power source would embody the principle of *Ideality*, providing the necessary energy with maximum efficiency and minimal negative effects, resource consumption, or complexity.

 For a power source, the key considerations are:

-- **Primary function**: Provide a stable, continuous supply of energy to a system.
+- Primary function: Provide a stable, continuous supply of energy to a system.
-- **Harmful effects**: Real power sources have limitations such as energy losses, heat generation, limited capacity, fluctuations, size constraints, and environmental impact.
+- Harmful effects: Real power sources have limitations such as energy losses, heat generation, limited capacity, fluctuations, size constraints, and environmental impact.

 An ideal power source in TRIZ terms would:

 - Deliver a constant, reliable supply of energy without any losses (no heat generation, no energy waste).
 - Have infinite energy capacity, meaning it never depletes and provides continuous energy as needed.
 - Be adaptable to any load requirement, automatically adjusting its output to match the demands of the system.